Bash-it/bash-it/themes/brainy/README.md

 ### Automatically via terminal

-You can install the theme automatically using the `sed` command from your terminal.
+You can install the theme automatically using the `sed` command from your Linux or OSX Terminal.
+For installation on windows you should use `[Git-Bash](https://git-for-windows.github.io/) status` or make sure the terminal emulator you use (ej: cygwin, mintty, etc) has the `sed` command installed.

 Examples: